gipplab/MathMLben/README.md

     #  servlet-path: /pipe   # custom servlet-path
       port: 8080            # default server port, if not set otherwise

-    # the use of the latexml online service (via url) is optional
+    # the use of the latexml online service (via url)
-    # if service is not found or configured properly fallback is the local latexml installation
+    # if no url is given a local latexml installation will be called
     latexml:
-      url: http://gw125.iu.xsede.org:8888 # set a url if you want the option of the online service
+      url: http://gw125.iu.xsede.org:8888 # url for online service or emtpy ""
       params:                             # parameters for the online service
         whatsin: math
         whatsout: math